metal-stack/csi-driver-lvm/README.md

 ## Installation ##

-Helm charts for installation are located in a separate repository called [helm-charts](https://github.com/metal-stack/helm-charts).
+**Helm charts for installation are located in a separate repository called [helm-charts](https://github.com/metal-stack/helm-charts).
+If you would like to contribute to the helm chart, please raise an issue or pull request there.**

 You have to set the devicePattern for your hardware to specify which disks should be used to create the volume group.